laneydsmith/Bellabeat-casestudy/README.md

 ![SQL7 analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/c92047eb-6314-409e-b557-926322b324a6)

-There is a correlation shown between daily step count and calorie expenditure per user, indicating that increased steps correlate with higher calorie burn.
+There is a positive correlation shown between daily step count and calorie expenditure per user, indicating that increased steps correlate with higher calorie burn.
 Users should strive to reach 10,000 steps per day as recommended by the CDC.[^1]

 ![SQLhighrisk analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/a9419eab-ae5c-4ff5-8ffe-a3201128028d)